 - In Dressrosa, Bartolomeo is hoping that Luffy shows up soon, mentioning that there are things even they can't hold off.
 Then he invokes this trope when one such thing comes rushing towards him: Admiral Fujitora.

-- In Blood Quill Consequences, several of the students are complaining about the substitute Potions teacher.
+- In Blood Quill Consequences several students complain about the substitute Potions teacher.

 - In Harry Potter and the Marauders of the Mind Barty Crouch Jr. escapes Azkaban - again - and Draco and Narcissa Malfoy are promptly taken into Ministry custody as suspects.
-Narcissa tries telling Draco to make the best of things.
+Narcissa tells Draco to make the best of things.

 [Guards let in Harry and an invisibility-cloaked Hermione]